matwilso/matwilso.github.io/_posts/robot-future.md

 -->

 <div style="margin-left: 2em; font-style: italic;">
+"For some years I set aside Friday afternoons for 'great thoughts'...
-"I found it was well worth the 10% of my time to do this careful examination of where computing was heading so I would know where we were going and hence could go in the right direction...
+I found it was well worth the 10% of my time to do this careful examination of where computing was heading so I would know where we were going and hence could go in the right direction...
 I could also keep a sharp eye on the important problems and see that my major effort went to them." - Richard Hamming (You and Your Research)
 </div><br/>

-One thing that seems fairly clear now is that robot learning is going to be dominated by huge, learned dynamics models.
+One thing that seems fairly clear to me now is that robot learning is going to be dominated by huge, learned dynamics models.
 We are going to collect real world video, sensor, and motor command data and use this to train massive predictive models.
 These models are going to be extremely powerful, they are going to “understand” a surprising chunk of the world, and they are going to allow us to solve much more difficult tasks than we can today.

 The two angles I see on how this might come together are: (1) model-based reinforcement learning w/ world models, and (2) sim2real w/ learned simulators.